Johann Joachim Quantz

-Johann Joachim Quantz ([kvants]; 30 January 1697 – 12 July 1773) was a German composer, flutist and flute maker of the late Baroque period.
-Much of his professional career was spent in the court of Frederick the Great.
+Johann Joachim Quantz ([kvants]; 30 January 1697 – 12 July 1773) was a German composer, flautist and flute maker of the late Baroque period.
+Much of his professional career was spent in the court of Frederick the Great, where he served as the king's flute teacher.
 Quantz composed hundreds of flute sonatas and concertos, and wrote On Playing the Flute, an influential treatise on flute performance.
 His works were known and appreciated by Bach, Haydn and Mozart.

 Biography

 1697–1723: Early life

-Quantz was born as Hanß Jochim Quantz in Oberscheden, near Göttingen, in the Electorate of Hanover.
-His father, Andreas Quantz, was a blacksmith who died when Hans was not yet 11; on his deathbed, he begged his son to follow in his footsteps.
-Nevertheless, from 1708 to 1713 he began his musical studies as a child with his uncle Justus Quantz, a town musician in Merseburg; he also studied for a time with a cousin's husband, the organist Johann Friedrich Kiesewetter.
-From 1714 on, Quantz studied composition extensively and pored over scores of the masters to adopt their style.
+Quantz was born as Hanß Jochim Quantz in Oberscheden, near Göttingen, Lower Saxony, in the Electorate of Hanover.
+His father, Andreas Quantz, was a blacksmith who died when Hans was not yet 11; on his deathbed, he declared that his son should follow in his footsteps.
+Quantz states in his autobiography that he had been trained as a blacksmith from the age of nine.
+As a result of his father's death he was given the opportunity to choose his own career path and from 1708 to 1713 he began his musical studies with his uncle Justus Quantz, a town musician in Merseburg; he also studied for a time with a cousin's husband, the organist Johann Friedrich Kiesewetter.
+From 1714, Quantz studied composition extensively and pored over scores of the masters to adopt their style.

 In 1716 he joined the town band in Dresden, where in 1717 he studied counterpoint with Jan Dismas Zelenka.
 In March 1718 he was appointed oboist in the newly formed Dresden Polish Chapel of August II, Elector of Saxony and King of Poland.
 As it became clear that he couldn't advance as an oboist in the Polish Chapel, Quantz decided to pursue the flute, studying briefly in 1719 with Pierre-Gabriel Buffardin, principal flute in the Royal Orchestra.
 He became good friends with Johann Georg Pisendel, concertmaster of the Royal Orchestra, who greatly influenced his style.